LincaMarius/ISAP-1_Control_Unit/README.md

 -	LI = T3
 -	EI = LDA * T4
 -	LA = LDA * T5

+The + sign signifies the logical OR operation.

+The sign * stands for the logical AND operation.

 By combining these equations with the previous ones we obtain the following Boolean equations:
 -	EP = T1